Victoria Winters: Time travel

 During the second year of Dark Shadows, Victoria becomes unwittingly involved in Barnabas's sinister plans.
-After a séance to contact Barnabas' sister, Sarah Collins, Victoria is magically transported to an alternate past in 1795.
-A time paradox between the years 1795 and 1967 causes a rift in the timeband; a carriage overturns in 1795, exchanging Victoria with its occupant, Phyllis Wick, a governess hired by Naomi Collins.
+After a séance to contact Barnabas' sister, Sarah Collins, Victoria is magically transported to the past in 1795.
+A time paradox between the years 1795 and 1967 causes a rift in the timeband; a carriage overturns in 1795, exchanging Victoria with its occupant, Phyllis Wick (Dorrie Kavanaugh), a governess hired by Naomi Collins.
 Victoria arrives at the Old Collins House and meets Collins ancestors who look just like the 20th Century Collins family she knows, but with different names, personalities, and relationships.

 During this storyline, the origin of Barnabas's transformation into a vampire is finally revealed.
-Victoria makes the mistake of describing the future to the denizens of the past; she is soon seized by the fanatical Reverend Trask and accused of witchcraft.
-Despite the best efforts of Peter Bradford, a law student and jailer who came to know Victoria and defended her at her trial, Victoria is sentenced to hang in 1796.
+Victoria makes the mistake of describing the future to the denizens of the past; she is soon seized by the fanatical Reverend Gregory Trask (Jerry Lacy) and accused of witchcraft.
+Despite the best efforts of Peter Bradford (Roger Davis), a law student and jailer who came to know Victoria and defended her at her trial, Victoria is sentenced to hang in 1796.

-Although five months pass for Victoria in the past, Phyllis Wick experiences only five minutes in 1967.
+Although five months pass for Victoria in the past, Phyllis Wick (played by Margo Head in a recasting) experiences only five minutes in 1967.
 Realizing she is from the 18th century, the 20th century Collins family bombard her with questions, but Phyllis soon collapses in pain, clutching at her throat.
 At the exact moment of Victoria's "execution" she once again changes places with Phyllis, who dies in her place.
 Due to Victoria's very near-death experience, and as justice and revenge, a very angry Barnabas personally saw to it that Reverend Trask was sealed away in a very strong brick jail cell forever.